rh-uxd/patternfly-snippets/CONTRIBUTING.md

 // TODO: update the generator so it doesn't always run the tests yarn gen:tests --path="./src" --make-tests=false --make-snippets=true --make-fragments=true
 mv src/codeFragmentsWithComments.json ../../../../snippets/react/fragments_2020.XX.json
-mv src/snippetsWithComments.json ../../../../snippets/react/snippets_2020.XX.json
+// TODO: This file has an extra comma at the end that should not be there mv src/snippetsWithComments.json ../../../../snippets/react/snippets_2020.XX.json

 // Core